abilandz/PH8124/Lecture_4/Lecture_4.md

  echo "Argument is: ${Arg}"
 done
 ```
-Since this is a frequently used feature, there exists a shorthand version when you need to loop over the arguments.
+Since this is a frequently used feature, a shorthand version exists when you need to loop over the arguments.
 Consider the following script named ```forLoop.sh```, in which we have dropped completely the list of elements in the first line of **for** loop:

 ```bash
 #!/bin/bash